build-on-aws/content/tutorials/fourier-iot/index.md

 ---
-title: "Using Java, Amazon Corretto, Ukulele and Fast Fourier Transform to detect musical notes and command IoT devices"
+title: "Use Fast Fourier Transform to Detect Musical Notes and Make them Command IoT Devices"
-description: "This step-by-step tutorial will show you how to use Fast Fourier Transform to detect musical notes and command IoT devices."
+description: "This step-by-step tutorial will show you how to use Java, Amazon Corretto, Ukulele and Fast Fourier Transform to make your IoT devices dance to the music."
 tags:
   - cloud
   - iot